1-4 DAYS IN DRESDEN ITINERARY

 Visiting all the museums would probably take 2 days or so.
 If you have a limited amount of time, then you have to focus on a few museums (or skip them altogether).

-Discover the Schlosshof courtyard within the Royal Palace!
+One of my highlights was the Schlosshof courtyard within the Royal Palace!
 Marvel at the stunning architecture of the surrounding buildings, which have been thoughtfully restored after past devastation.

 Hausmannsturm in Dresden in Court